naens/zwconf/README.md

 application key bindings.

 ##Available Configurations
++ shell/terminal
+  - check stty
+  - swap control/caps (console/xwindow)
+  - bash/readline: allows bash and other programs using readline to be used with ZW keybindings
+  - less: view and search files and man pages using ZW keybindings
-+ zsh: zwsh theme/mode that allows to use ZW keybindings in zsh and that behaves like Zpm3/Wordstar (+?  option to install keybindings only without the theme ?+)
+  - zsh: zwsh theme/mode that allows to use ZW keybindings in zsh and that behaves like Zpm3/Wordstar (+?  option to install keybindings only without the theme ?+)
-+ bash/readline: allows bash and other programs using readline to be used with ZW keybindings
-+ joe: jstarrc configuration
-+ i3wm: window navigation
-+ mksh: TODO: create a mode (?if possible ?)
+  - mksh: TODO: create a mode (?if possible ?)
-+ less: view and search files and man pages using ZW keybindings
-+ Midnight Commander: TODO
+  - Midnight Commander: TODO
++ editors
+  - joe: jstarrc configuration
+  - i3wm: window navigation
+  - emacs: TODO
 + mutt: TODO
-+ emacs: TODO
-+ swap control/caps: (for console, for Xwindow)

 ##The installation script
 Allows to install, enable, disable ZW keybindings and to backup if some files need to be overwritten.

-# zwconf